 At UT Southwestern Medical Center, physical medicine and rehabilitation physicians might prescribe electrodiagnostic testing for people who have symptoms of a possible nerve or muscle disorder.
 These symptoms include numbness, weakness, pain, or muscle cramping.

 Our team is committed to helping patients achieve the highest possible level of physical, functional, and cognitive independence after an injury or illness, and we are a major referral center for patients requiring rehabilitative care.

 Measuring Electrical Activity in the Body

 Electrodiagnostic examinations measure electrical activity generated by muscles and nerves.
-They generally involve seeing how different parts of the body react to stimuli.

 Conditions We Treat